drui9/autogram/README.md

 ### `footnotes`
 - short-polling and ngrok servers are available for testing.
 - Don't run multiple bots with the same `TOKEN` as this will cause update problems
+- Sending unescaped special characters when using MarkdownV2 will return HTTP400
 - Have `fun` with whatever you're building ;)